 The one drawback to working in a 24-hour clinic is that you have to follow those hours, as well.
 You may be on a certain shift sometimes that isn’t ideal for you, so take that into consideration before applying to a place like this.

-This can be a very rewarding place to do your work, and offers a more consistent basis of work every single day.
+This can be a very rewarding place to do your work and offers a more consistent basis of work every single day.
 You may end up seeing some of the same people more frequently, and it may be a slower-paced position, which can be a great contrast for someone who doesn’t feel as though they’d do well in a busy hospital environment.

 One of the big perks people often find when it comes to phlebotomy is that it’s usually a flexible job.
 This is partly due to the number of people who want the job and the careers being plentifully filled.
-But, some doctor’s offices and even hospitals carry regular hours for their phlebotomists and asking for time off might be similar for asking at a retail store, restaurant, etc. You’ll have people to cover for you.
+But, some doctor’s offices and even hospitals carry regular hours for their phlebotomists and asking for time off might be similar to asking at a retail store, restaurant, etc. You’ll have people to cover for you.

-But if you’re really looking for more flexibility, you can decide to become a freelance phlebotomist.
+But if you’re looking for more flexibility, you can decide to become a freelance phlebotomist.
 This can be difficult to break into at first, especially with no experience.
 To get someone to hire you for single jobs here and there requires a great amount of trust and dependency, and while it happens, and can work well for people who manage to get hired often, it can also be a risk.

 If you decided to give phlebotomy a try as more of a part-time career, or don’t want to invest your full time into it, this could be a viable option for you.
 Don’t be afraid to promote yourself, send out your resume and qualifications, etc., and you could become the ‘go-to’ phlebotomist for local clinics and practices in your area.

 As a freelancer, you can also market to different businesses, including insurance companies, and even police organizations.
-You decide your own hours, limits, and who you want to market to, but try to think outside of the box when it comes to who might need your services, and why they should choose you over someone else, or a different phlebotomy service/team.
+You decide your hours, limits, and who you want to market to, but try to think outside of the box when it comes to who might need your services, and why they should choose you over someone else, or a different phlebotomy service/team.

-Doing a quick online search for volunteer opportunities in your area will likely bring up plenty of options for you, whether it’s for a one-time event, or for an ongoing service that’s always in need of quality phlebotomists to offer their services.
+Doing a quick online search for volunteer opportunities in your area will likely bring up plenty of options for you, whether it’s a one-time event, or for an ongoing service that’s always in need of quality phlebotomists to offer their services.

 As you can see, there are plenty of different options to put your phlebotomy skills to use when you’re looking for a job.
 It can also be a great stepping stone to other endeavors.
 Some people use phlebotomy as a way to eventually become a nurse, or even a physician, depending on the amount of schooling and the time it takes.

 The best thing you can do once you’ve completed your training and certification process to become a phlebotomist is to get your name and resume out.
 Decide the pace and overall ‘schedule’ you’d have as a better fit for your lifestyle and personality, and go from there.
 Don’t be afraid to ask questions, even if there aren’t specific job postings available where you’re looking.
-Sometimes an inquiry can lead to connecting with the right person, and eventually getting a job.
+Sometimes an inquiry can lead to connecting with the right person, and a job.

-A phlebotomist can work in a variety of facilities, but the job itself remains the same, and if you have a passion for helping people, and being a part of the most cutting edge medical advancements this century is seeing, it could be a perfect job for you, no matter where you end up working.
+A phlebotomist can work in a variety of facilities, but the job itself remains the same, and if you have a passion for helping people, and being a part of the most cutting-edge medical advancements this century is seeing, it could be a perfect job for you, no matter where you end up working.